lorensen/VTKExamples/src/VTKBook/06Chapter6.md

  <figcaption style="color:blue"><b>Figure 6-18</b>.
 Flow velocity computed for a small kitchen (top and side view).
 Forty streamlines start along the rake positioned under the window.
 Some eventually travel over the hot stove and are convected upwards.<a href="../../Cxx/Visualization/Kitchen" title="Kitchen"> See Kitchen.cxx</a> and <a href="../../Python/Visualization/Kitchen" title="Kitchen">Kitchen.py</a>.</figcaption>
 </figure>

 Many enhancements of streamline visualization exist.
 Lines can be colored according to velocity magnitude to indicate speed of flow.
 Other scalar quantities such as temperature or pressure also may be used to color the lines.
 We also may create constant time dashed lines.
 Each dash represents a constant time increment.
 Thus, in areas of high velocity, the length of the dash will be greater relative to regions of lower velocity.
 These techniques are illustrated in **Figure 6-19** for airflow around a blunt fin.
 This example consists of a wall with half a rounded fin projecting into the fluid flow.
 (Using arguments of symmetry, only half of the domain was modeled.)
-Twentyfive streamlines are released upstream of the fin.
+Twenty five streamlines are released upstream of the fin.
 The boundary layer effects near the junction of the fin and wall are clearly evident from the streamlines.
 In this area, flow recirculation is apparent, as well as the reduced flow speed.

 ## 6.4 Tensor Algorithms

 As we mentioned earlier, tensor visualization is an active area of research.
 However there are a few simple techniques that we can use to visualize real $3 \times 3$ symmetric tensors.
 Such tensors are used to describe the state of displacement or stress in a 3D material.
 The stress and strain tensors for an elastic material are shown in **Figure 6-20**.

-In these tensors the diagonal coefficients are the so-called normal stresses and strains, and the offdiagonal terms are the shear stresses and strains.
+In these tensors the diagonal coefficients are the so-called normal stresses and strains, and the off diagonal terms are the shear stresses and strains.
 Normal stresses and strains act perpendicular to a specified surface, while shear stresses and strains act tangentially to the surface.
 Normal stress is either compression or tension, depending on the sign of the coefficient.

 <figure id="Figure 6-19">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestBluntStreamlines.png?raw=true" width="640" alt="Figure 6-19">